-Sigma is a relatively new lens manufacturer, having been founded in 1961 as a family business.
+Sigma is a relatively new lens manufacturer founded in 1961 as a family business.
 It grew to become the largest independent producer of lenses in the world.

 Sigma does produce cameras of its own, but its greatest claim to fame is its third-party lens lineups; the company produces Canon EF-mount lenses, Sony A-mount lenses, Sony E-mount lenses, Nikon F-mount lenses, Four Thirds lenses, and Pentax K-mount lenses.

 In particular, Sigma is known for its line of ART lenses, which produce stellar images and provide fantastic build quality while offering impressively fast apertures.
 Note that Sigma recently announced the development of ART L-mount lenses, which can be used on Leica, Panasonic, and Sigma cameras.

 While Sigma is the largest third-party lens manufacturer out there, Tamron is one of its main competitors, along with Tokina and Rokinon (below).

 The Tamron company was originally developed as a camera lens and binocular producer, but it’s most known for its interchangeable lens lineup.

 Tamron lenses are generally offered for Canon EF-mount cameras, Nikon F-mount cameras, Sony A-mount cameras, and Pentax K-mount cameras.
 Though Tamron isn’t known for its build quality, the company is famous for its low-priced and surprisingly high-quality third-party optics.

 Tokina is the oldest of the third-party lens manufacturers, having been founded back in 1950 (though it experienced some turbulent early years and didn’t start creating lenses until the 1960s).